MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/porting-apps/includes/unity-porting-guidance.md

 > [!NOTE]
 > If your application has any dependencies on device-specific services, such as match making from Steam, disable them now.
 You can hook up the Windows equivalent services later.

-### 4. Target your application to run on Windows Mixed Reality
+### 4. Add support for the Mixed Reality OpenXR Plugin

+1. [Choose and install a Unity version and XR plugin](../../../develop/unity/choosing-unity-version.md).
+While the [Unity 2020.3 LTS with the Mixed Reality OpenXR plugin](../../../develop/unity/mixed-reality-openxr-plugin.md#import-the-mixed-reality-openxr-plugin) is best for Mixed Reality development, you can also build apps with other Unity configurations.

 1. Remove or conditionally compile out any library support specific to another VR SDK.
-Those assets frequently change settings and properties on your project in ways that are incompatible with VR SDKs like Windows Mixed Reality.
+Those assets might change settings and properties on your project in ways that are incompatible with Windows Mixed Reality.

    For example, if your project references the SteamVR SDK, update your project to instead use Unity's common VR APIs, which support both Windows Mixed Reality and SteamVR.
 1. In your Unity project, [target the Windows 10 SDK](../../unity/tutorials/holograms-100.md#target-windows-10-sdk).